thiblahute/meson-website/Reference-manual.md

 ## Functions ##

+### dependency ###

+Finds an external dependency with the given name with pkg-config if possible and with fallback detection logic otherwise.
+Dependency supports one keyword argument, <tt>modules</tt>, which specifies submodules to use for dependencies such as Qt5 or Boost.

+### error ###

+Print the argument string and halts the build process.

 ### executable ###

 Creates a new executable.
 The first argument specifies its name and the remaining positional arguments define the source files to use.